envris/digital-trade-handbook/teams/index.md

 Involvement: across all stages, particular focus in Discovery.

 ## Content designer
+Identifies the right format to meet people's needs.
 Makes sure written, visual and interactive content is clear, accessible and meets user needs.

 Involvement: across all stages, particular focus in Alpha and Beta.

 ## Interaction designer
 Responsible for designing accessible and user-focused interfaces, and making use of established design patterns.

 Involvement: across all stages, particular focus in Alpha and Beta.

 ## Developer